marcinzh/skutek/MANUAL.md

 ```scala
 (State[Int] @!
 TagA) with (State[Double] @!
 TagB)
 ```
-For such *Effects* to be usable, we need ability to also tag *Operations* and *Handlers*, so that they are compatible with the tagged *Effects*.
-This tagging is also done using `@!` operator.
+For such *Effects* to be usable, we need the ability to also tag *Operations* and *Handlers*, so that they are compatible with the tagged *Effects*.
+This tagging is also done using the `@!` operator.
 However, this time it operates on **values**, instead of types.

 Example of tagged *Operation*:
 ```scala